ramm777/ramm777/README.md

 We train a Machine Learning classifier to predict the tissue type of a solid tumour using only whole exome somatic mutation information.

-We presented this study at the [AACR conference](https://aacrjournals.org/cancerres/article/83/7_Supplement/5429/719629/Abstract-5429-Using-machine-learning-to-predict), where I am the 3rd author.
+**Paper:**  We presented this study at the [AACR conference](https://aacrjournals.org/cancerres/article/83/7_Supplement/5429/719629/Abstract-5429-Using-machine-learning-to-predict), where I am the 3rd author.